leobix/mban22_software_tools/IAP_deep_learning/intro_deep_learning/README.md

 # 15.003 IAP: Introduction to Deep Learning

-This session is divided in 2 parts:
+This workshop is divided in 3 parts:
 - Part 1: Fundamentals of Deep Learning
-- Part 2: Convolutional Neural Networks
+- Part 2: Fundamentals of Convolutional Neural Networks
+- Part 2: Neural Networks Tutorial in Python using Keras

 We will use a Google Colab notebook.
 Follow this [link](https://colab.research.google.com/drive/1BNAPJtI4xYyWjVdLbOBvifao-84gx2o0?usp=sharing) to open the notebook.
 After that, please save a copy in your own drive so you can follow the class and make modifications.
 We suggest to run a few cells before hand to make sure the notebook compiles on your browser.